BERLINER LISTE · The Ultimate Berlin Art Fair

 Make Yourself Visible · Partner up with Sponsors

-This will be the 13th time that local and international artists had gathered under the under the patronage of Berliner Liste, it is with great pleasure to present some of the exhibitors who started their career at the fair.
+This was the 13th time that local and international artists had gathered under the under the patronage of Berliner Liste, it is with great pleasure to present some of the exhibitors who started their career at the fair.
 There are special programs, made for beginners or the ones who need a creative push, organized as workshops and consulting services with a goal of teaching self-promotion, making idea plans and developing marketing skills.
-The contemporary methods of promotion and advertising are done via printed flyers, hi-tech gadgets, meetups and psychology seminars, led by Alina Gause and the curator of the Artist section, Dr. Peter Funken.
 Berlin is the city of more than 7000 prominent active artists, and a countless number of amateurs and novices, who strive to succeed, and deserve an opportunity to meet and connect, share and sell their work, and to have help and support on their path of development.

 Did you know: There are four main areas at the fair and many special events